 Electricity is especially important for living a comfortable life on the road.
 There should be an auxiliary power source in your van as your batteries only last so long.
 Sure, you can run your engine to recharge them, but it is bad for the environment and uses fuel.

-Having solar panels will keep your batteries topped off throughout the day and give you enough power to get you though the night.
+Having solar panels will keep your batteries topped off throughout the day and give you enough power to get you through the night.
 Alternatively, if you have already built your van, they can also be added later with minimal alterations.

 Believe it or not, you will have something fail on you at the most inconvenient time and if you don’t have the finances to fix it, you may be stuck there indefinitely.

-Having access to an emergency fund will not only get you out of trouble fast, but it will also give you piece of mind.
+Having access to an emergency fund will not only get you out of trouble fast, but it will also give you peace of mind.
 As a rule of thumb, you should have somewhere between 10%-25% of your van’s value put aside.

 Your tool kit doesn’t need to be overly big or expensive, but should include the basic hand tools, a drill, saw, pliers, soldering iron, a shovel, and so on.
 You will start to make a list slowly and you’ll be glad you did when the time comes to use them.